This is a photograph from the City Girls series. The collection has about one hundred pictures of Bradford City Football Club female supporters.

 It was intense few moments that felt like forever; I saw the little boy, blowing the bubble, through the view finder and I clicked.
 City did score!

 I really like this photograph.
-It's a family event, the boy chewing gum, blowing a bubbles, the little girl playing with her younger sister, women supporters with intensity and anticipation and of course, the young man with ‘mum’ tattooed on his neck.
+It's a family event, the boy chewing gum, blowing a bubble, the little girl playing with her younger sister, women supporters with intensity and anticipation and of course, the young man with ‘mum’ tattooed on his neck.

 I expected it to be all men but there were all these fantastic, committed women and girls cheering for the team.
 It was during this time that the idea of taking photographs of City fans developed.